wp-plugins/hungryfeed/readme.txt

 == Upgrade Notice ==

-= 1.5.8 =
+= 1.5.9 =
-* shortcode parameters are passed through to the templates
+* fixed bug where templates containing html are htmlescaped

 == Changelog ==

+= 1.5.9 =
+* fixed bug where templates containing html are htmlescaped

 = 1.5.8 =
 * parameters in shortcodes are passed through to the templates